LambdaLabSoftware/lambdalabsoftware.gihub.io/about.md

 permalink: /about
 ---

-Lambda Lab Software specializes in building rock solid software using types functional programming.
+Lambda Lab Software specializes in building rock solid software using typed functional programming.

 With more than a decade of experience building tomorrow's software, we are trusted by companies big and small to help modernize and improve software engineering practices.
 Examples of our clients: